qwriter/dwave-networkx/docs/reference/algorithms/coloring.rst

 ********

-Graph coloring is the problem of assigning a color to the vertices of a graph in a way that no adjacent vertices have the same color.
+Graph coloring is the problem of assigning a color to the vertices of a graph in a way such that no adjacent vertices have the same color.

 Example
 -------